alfredolopez80/CollateralizedLeverage/README.md

 - Using UniSwap like oracle for getting the Rate between ETH / USD
 - The interest rate is 5% per month for Lenders
 - The interest rate is 10% per month for Borrowers
+- the Lender and Borrower only can create a unique Loan and Borrow

 ## How to use